 To ensure both your lenses and your eyes stay in good condition you will need to clean and disinfect your contact lenses.
 The type of lens you have and how you wear them dictates the type of care system you use.
 We will ensure you understand what to do before you take the lenses home.

-Worried about getting lenses in and out of your eyes?
+Worried about getting contact lenses in and out of your eyes?
 Don’t be.
 Our experienced staff will spend as much time as you need to ensure you are competent and safe in handling your lenses.